jghoshh/csi3140_a4/README.md

 | High severity: +10 min    | High severity: -15 min     |
 | Medium severity +15 min   | Medium severity -10 min    |
 | Low severity +20 min      | Low severity -5 min        |

+**In accordance with Professor Kalonji Kalala's permission, we have used ReactJS for the frontend, PHP for the backend (with Composer), and Postgres for the database.**

 ## Installation